-Some needle exchanges are buildings, others are nothing more than vans with a permit and clean needles.
-The one I went to offered soup, second-hand clothes, and educational classes.
+Some needle exchanges are buildings; others are nothing more than vans with a permit and clean needles.

-Now that we know the pros of needle exchanges, what’re the cons?
-Well, opponents of needle exchanges argue they perpetuate addiction.
-They argue that illegal drugs are, well, illegal and needle exchanges allow illegal behavior to continue.
+Opponents of needle exchanges argue they perpetuate drug addiction.
+They say that illegal drugs are, well, illicit, and needle exchanges allow unlawful behavior to continue.
 However, a 2001 study done by harm reduction advocates reported needle exchanges reduced the spread of HIV in New York City by as much as 70%.
-That sounds pretty impressive to me!

 Opioid Replacement Therapies (ORT)

-Opioid Replacement Therapy is another well-known form of harm reduction.
+Opioid Replacement Therapy is another popular form of harm reduction.
 It’s often called methadone maintenance.
-This is when opioid addicts are given access to methadone or buprenorphine, in an effort to wean them off street drugs.
+Generally, Opioid Replacement Therapy is when opioid addicts receive access to methadone or buprenorphine, to wean off street drugs.

-Before we go any further, there are a few important points to make!
+Before we go any further, there are a few essential points to make regarding the strength and weaknesses of this harm reduction protocol.
 To be enrolled in an ORT, you must take drug tests.
-This ensures participants aren’t abusing heroin, or pain pills, while receiving medication.
-Also, you go to an ORT clinic to receive medication.
-Doctors don’t hand out drugs on the street!
+Taking regular drug tests ensures participants aren’t abusing heroin, or pain pills while receiving medication.
+Also, drug users go to an ORT clinic to receive the medication.

 Sometimes, ORT clinics offer health and educational services, though this isn’t always the case.
-Advocates of Opioid Replacement Therapy say it’s a powerful way to wean addicts off of heroin and other illegal opioids.
+Advocates of Opioid Replacement Therapy say it’s a powerful, evidence-based way to wean addicts off of heroin and other illegal opioids.

 Opponents of ORT say it offers addicts a way to beat the system.
-They say rather than facing the consequences of their actions, addicts are given free drugs.
-They say ORT’s are too lenient in how they enforce drug screens.
+They say rather than facing the consequences of their actions; addicts receive free drugs.
+Additionally, opponents say the biggest weakness of this harm reduction is that ORT’s are too lenient in enforcing drug screens.

 Naloxone is an “anti-overdose” drug.
 It’s a remarkably effective way to treat opioid overdoses.
-Naloxone can completely bring someone out of an overdose within two to eight minutes.
-In fact, Naloxone is thought to be so beneficial that it’s listed as one of the World Health Organization’s Essential Medicines.
+Naloxone can ultimately bring someone out of an overdose within two to eight minutes.
+Naloxone’s numerous benefits received recognition from the World Health Organization’s Essential Medicine List.

 Trial programs have distributed Naloxone to active addicts, their loved ones, police, and social service agencies.
 This distribution sometimes takes place at needle exchanges and opioid replacement therapy clinics.

 Advocates of Naloxone say it gives addicts, quite literally, a second chance at life.
-If an addict overdoses on the street, their peers are more likely to give them Naloxone than take them to a hospital.
-If a police officer witnesses an overdose, either on the street or in jail, it’s quick and easy to give the overdosing individual Naloxone.
+If addict overdoses on the street, their peers are more likely to provide them with Naloxone than take them to a hospital.
+If a police officer witnesses an overdose, either on the street or in jail, it’s quick and easy to give the overdosing individual the medication.